Search element - Quick search bar

 It will take time to get back to normal after you go home.
 Your children may be unsettled and ‘clingy’ or they may be angry and have tantrums.
 They may need extra reassurance and more cuddles and breastfeeds than usual.
 You may feel very tired.

-Follow your doctor’s advice about resting and not being too busy.
+Follow your doctor’s advice about resting and allow yourself time to recover.
 The less you do, the faster you will get better.
 Ask others to help with lifting, cleaning and making meals.
 Breastfeeding gives you a wonderful opportunity to sit or lie down and relax while you are recovering.